-Portuguese citizens in the UK and Britons in Portugal will continue to participate in local elections, voting and standing as candidates, even after the UK leaves the European Union.
+Portuguese and Luxembourgish citizens living in the UK, as well as Britons in Portugal and Luxembourg, will be able to vote and stand as candidates in local elections, even after the UK leaves the European Union.

 “We welcome this significant treaty that reaffirms the importance of the relationship between the UK and Portugal, underlines our shared commitment to democracy, and most importantly enables these citizens to continue to determine who represents them in the country they reside in,” says an official statement.

-Portuguese Minister of Internal Affairs Eduardo Cabrita stressed that the rights are guaranteed under the principle of reciprocity and that the agreement “can be reviewed” by both parties at any time.
+Portuguese Minister of Internal Affairs Eduardo Cabrita stressed that the rights are guaranteed on a reciprocal basis and that the agreement “can be reviewed” by both parties at any time.

-The Portuguese government “has done everything” to preserve the residence rights, access to healthcare, driving licenses and professional qualifications of British in Portugal, said the minister, and the agreement on political rights is “another step towards the deepening of these relations”.
+The Portuguese government “has done everything” to preserve residence rights, access to healthcare, driving licenses and professional qualifications of Britons in Portugal, said the minister, and the agreement on political rights is “another step towards the deepening of these relations”.

-The minister also said that British citizens represent the largest EU community in the regions of Algarve and Lisbon, with some 40,000 residents, and there are elected officials in both countries.
+The minister also said that British nationals represent the largest EU community in the regions of Algarve and Lisbon, with some 40,000 residents, and there are elected officials in both countries.

-Voting rights in municipal elections are guaranteed to all EU nationals who live in another country of the European Union.
-But they have not been secured in the draft Brexit agreement because political rights derive from EU citizenship and British nationals will no longer be considered EU citizens after Brexit.
+The right to vote and stand as candidates in municipal elections is guaranteed to all EU nationals who live in another country of the European Union.
+But it has not been protected in the draft Brexit agreement because political rights derive from EU citizenship and British nationals will no longer be considered EU citizens after Brexit.

-The British government, however, vowed to preserve these rights negotiating separate bilateral deals with EU countries.
+The British government, however, vowed to preserve this right negotiating separate bilateral deals with EU countries.
 “We are approaching all EU member states on this subject,” says a government statement.

-A similar agreement has already been signed between the UK and Spain, where British residents also represent the largest EU community.
+In January, the UK already signed an agreement on voting rights with Spain, where British residents also represent the largest EU community.

-The UK has recently been criticized on how it handled the vote of EU nationals living in the UK during the recent election of the European parliament.
-Citizens’ rights groups also launched a campaign calling for voting rights in national elections too.
+The UK has recently been criticized on how it handled the vote of EU nationals during the election of the European parliament.
+Citizens’ rights groups also launched a campaign asking to extend voting rights to national elections too.